RajDkJangam/hyperledger-composer/README.md

 ## Hyperledger Fabric Deployment

-**ensure that identity pub/priv keys used in composer profile credentials and fabric orderer/peer/client are identical**
+**ensure that identity pub/priv keys used in composer profile credentials and fabric (orderer/peer/client)'s admincerts are identical**

 1. use configtxgen to generate a channel genesis file: `configtxgen -profile {GenesisProfile} -outputCreateChannelTx composerchannel.tx -channelID composerchannel`
 2. create channel `composerchannel` with orderer